 Figure 1.
 The survival region assuming no regulation.

 The survival region is a function of prices, regulation, and technology.
 However, in the unregulated environment, the survival region is only affected by the output price.
-Once regulation is introduced, the survival region is also affected by the policy and the alternative technology policy introduced.
+Once regulation is introduced, the survival region is also affected by the pollution policy and the alternative technology policy introduced.
 Under the unregulated environment, firms R-Rt0=β,x | 0≤β≤β,pt<x≤x remain idle (Figure 1).
 In the unregulated environment, the industry generates aggregate output, aggregate pollution, and aggregate input, respectively, as follows: